CORNELIAN CHERRY

 Distinguishing Feature :

 A shrub or small tree up to 4m high.
 It is mostly planted and is very rarely found growing wild in Britain.
 Where it is naturalised, it is found in woods and hedges, such as at Hargham, Norfolk.
-It flowers very early in the year, before the leaves have grown.
-It produces a red berry as fruit.
+It flowers in February to March, very early in the year and before the leaves have appeared.
+In the UK the red berried fruit, which is prolate spheroidal in shape, is edible but rarely appears.

 Distribution